 But as time flowed like the molten glass in Lauscha, Germany, the very nature of ornaments began to change.
 Glassblowers, with their unmatched skill, started molding glass into fruits, nuts, and figures like Santa Claus and St Nicholas.
 These glass Christmas ornaments, with their intricate designs and vibrant colors, soon captivated the rest of the world.

-The allure of these decorations caught the attention of American entrepreneur F.W.
+The allure of these holiday decorations caught the attention of American entrepreneur F.W.
 Woolworth, who recognized their commercial potential.
-By the end of the 19th century, Woolworth was selling a staggering amount of these imported ornaments, leading to a holiday decoration boom in the United States.
+By the end of the 19th century, Woolworth was selling a staggering amount of these imported glass ornaments, leading to a holiday decoration boom in the United States.

 Worldwide Wonder: Cultural Significance of Christmas Ornaments